suazojaime/20LargestSolarPlants2021/README.md

 ![image](https://user-images.githubusercontent.com/81306499/143096935-92b56c2b-ab9c-4300-9efb-bb4578d1eda4.png)

-Notice the distribution slightly to the north of the Prime meridian and how Inia is leading in production.
+Notice the distribution slightly to the north of the Prime meridian and how India is leading in production.

 ![image](https://user-images.githubusercontent.com/81306499/143097185-a00323e6-9cbf-4262-82e9-837fff32dab1.png)